Amidst the COVID-19 status quo, nonprofit organisations are facing challenging times.

 The team at Strategic Grants are here to support nonprofits build capacity, now more than ever, we need to work together through COVID-19 and continue to deliver on our mission best we can.

-We will continue to keep nonprofits updated of funder news in response to COVID-19, and provide FREE resources to help build capacity in the sector.
+We will continue to keep nonprofits updated and continue to provide FREE resources to help build capacity in the sector.
 Be sure to check out our website, and connect with us on social media for updates.